Updated December 2024

 Multiple Independently-targetable Reentry Vehicles (MIRVs) were originally developed in the early 1960s to permit a missile to deliver multiple nuclear warheads to different targets.
 In contrast to a traditional missile, which carries one warhead, MIRVs can carry multiple warheads.
 For instance, a Russian MIRVed missile under development may be able to carry up to 16 warheads, each in a separate re-entry vehicle.
 Warheads on MIRVed missiles can be released from the missile at different speeds and in different directions.
 Some MIRVed missiles can hit targets as far as 1,500 kilometers apart.

-Land-based MIRVed missiles are considered particularly destabilizing.
-These missiles are a much more tempting target than traditional land-based missiles, because an attacker can take out several of their enemy’s warheads at once.
+Land-based MIRVed missiles could potentially be more tempting targets than traditional land-based missiles fitted with only a single warhead, because an attacker can take out several of their enemy’s warheads at once.
+This targeting dilemma doesn’t typically present for submarine-based missiles since they are difficult to track while on deterrence patrol.

 Although MIRVs were not initially intended to defeat ballistic missile defenses, they are much more difficult to defend against than traditional missiles and are considered effective BMD countermeasures.